wtanaka/drupal-sphinxsearch/docs/README-XMLPIPE.txt

 USAGE
 =====

-Once your sphinxsearch is installed, you can setup your Sphinx sources for xmlpipe mode, and use the URL to the sphinxsearch_xmlpipe.php script as explained below.
+Once your sphinxsearch module has been installed, you can setup your Sphinx sources in xmlpipe mode and setup the corresponding xmlpipe command to use the URL to the sphinxsearch_xmlpipe.php script as described below.

 Examples assume the URL to your Drupal installation is http://www.example.com/

 Note that the amount of nodes used in these examples may vary for your particular installation depending on the time required to generate each index.
-Generation of Sphinx indexes may take from several minutes to one hour or more, depending on the complexity of your Drupal installation, hardware, etc.
+Generation of Sphinx indexes may take from several seconds to one hour or more, depending on the complexity of your Drupal installation, hardware, etc.

 - Example 1: Site with small number of nodes, say less than 10000.